edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 ### NATS

-!!! edgey - "EdgeX 2.3"
-    The NATS implementation is new for EdgeX 2.3

 NATS is a high performance messaging system that offers some interesting options for local deployments.
 It uses a lightweight text-based protocol notably similar to http.
 This protocol includes full header support that can allow conveyance of the EdgeX `MessageEnvelope` across service boundaries without the need for double-encoding if all services in the deployment are using NATS.
 Currently services must be specially built with the `include_nats_messaging` tag to enable this option.

 #### NATS Core